mamun2519/learn-devOps-concept/os/readme.md

   - local Variables ⇒ its available only shell

 - How To create local user defined variables that are visible within your shell process.

   - MY_VAR=Hello
   - echo $MY_VAR

+- f the local variable is set to main env use this command
+  - export VAR_Name=VaLUE
+- Set the Env variable permanently for a user.
+  - Edit -/.profile (ubuntu)

 ### **Linux Basic Commands (user)**